diegovdc/piratidal/README.md

 # Piratidal

-Experimental Clojure port of [TidalCycles](https://github.com/tidalcycles/)
+Experimental Clojure port of [TidalCycles](https://github.com/tidalcycles/).
+This is a very early work in progress and more of a proof of concept.

 ## Tidal's API Implemented So Far